feldmazh/pdsnd_github/README.md

 Bikeshare

 ### Description
 This project analyzes bikeshare data from Chicago, New York City, and Washington, and works with the user interactively to provide summarizing statistics.
+The user can view daily, monthly, or cumulative statistics.

 ### Files used
 bikeshare.py